DayatXD/Nvimfy/README.md

 **NOTE** I recommend installing `lua` & `vim` for autocomplete in `lua & vim configs`

 ## Prerequisites
-In Order To Clone And Run This Perfectly fine you'll need installed on your device.
+In Order To Clone And Use This Perfectly, you'll need to install these on your device.
 From your command line.

 * `neovim`  ( Ofcourse )